MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js2d.md

 ---
-title: Get Started Tutorial - A UWP game in JavaScript
+title: Create a UWP game in JavaScript
 description: A simple UWP game for the Windows Store, written in JavaScript and CreateJS
 author: GrantMeStrength
 ms.author: jken